fsspec/filesystem_spec/docs/source/features.rst

 As mentioned above, the ``OpenFile`` class allows for the opening of files on a binary store, which appear to be in text mode and/or allow for a compression/decompression layer between the caller and the back-end storage system.
+The list of ``fsspec`` supported codec can be retrieved using :func:`fsspec.available_compressions`.
 From the user's point of view, this is achieved simply by passing arguments to the :func:`fsspec.open_files` or :func:`fsspec.open` functions, and thereafter happens transparently.

 Key-value stores